 Aero Maker Space

-Prof. Di Leo has been actively involved since the inception of the Aero Maker Space (AMS).
+Prof. Di Leo has led the Aero Maker Space (AMS) since its inception.
 The AMS is a family of facilities aimed at enabling design, prototyping, and testing of any and all ideas generated by our students.
-Currently we have four facilities under the umbrella of the AMS, these are Proto Works (rapid prototyping), Wood Works (wood working), Metal Works (metal machining) and Fiber Works (composites manufacturing).
-The Aero Maker Space is also host to a number of outreach activities such as hosting the Zero Robotics Summer program.
+We have four facilities under the umbrella of the AMS, these are Proto Works (rapid prototyping), Wood Works (wood working), Metal Works (metal machining) and Fiber Works (composites manufacturing).
+As well as a number of testing facilities including our low turbulence Wind Tunnel, Internal Flight Facility, and Structural Testing facility.
+The Aero Maker Space is also host to a number of outreach activities such as hosting the Zero Robotics Summer program, participating in the annual Latino College and STEM Fair, and participating in the Atlanta Science Fair.

 Our vision is to grow the Aero Maker Space to serve as a gateway for all of the resources available to the undergraduates at GT Aerospace including our structural testing facility, indoor flight facility, and wind tunnel.
 Features: AE Website [link], COE Alumni Newsletter [link]